Find Trade Colleges

 West Haven, CT

 You’ll be in good company if you decide to attend University of New Haven.
 It ranked #4 on our 2023 Most Popular Dental Support Services Bachelor’s Degree Trade Schools in the New England Region list.
-University of New Haven is a moderately-sized private not-for-profit school located in the large suburb of West Haven.
+University of New Haven is a medium-sized private not-for-profit school located in the suburb of West Haven.

 Read More…